turbot/tailpipe-docs/docs/manage/connections.md

 ---
-title: Managing Connections
+title: Manage Connections
 ---

-# Managing Connections
+# Manage Connections

 Tailpipe **Connections** provide a mechanism for defining credentials and options for interacting with external systems.